-If the commentator explains why he/she thought the four chords meant that people were behaving ruthlessly and selfishly, I might have received an answer.
-As things stand, I agree with the idea that – Toltec or not – these principles are a healthy way of life and are consistent with the good practices supported by modern psychology: if I have to name four betrayals that I usually do to myself, will they?
+If the commentator explained why he thought the four agreements meant that people were behaving recklessly and selfishly, I might have gotten an answer.
+As things stand, I agree with the idea that – Toltec or not – these principles are a healthy way of life and are consistent with good practices supported by modern psychology: If I have to name four betrayals that I usually make to myself, will they do it?
 I have neither read nor planned this book.
-I saw these four chords on the wall in a yoga teacher house and laughed.
-These tenants are what Saniel Bonder, the founder of Waking Down In Mutality, would call hyper-masculine ideas to improve us.
-They could improve our lives for a while, but like all self-improvement projects, they imply that ultimately we need more self-insurance.
-Although there is an important place for the action component in life (the male strength), it is necessary to reconcile it with the softer outfit and to accept the maternity qualities of the deep feminine.
-Truly loving us for and with all our human weaknesses is the key to the non-judgment of ourselves and others, and a surprising impudence.
-This can pave the way for a deeper understanding that involves knowing us as an unlimited presence of Guess.
+I saw these four chords on the wall in a yoga teacher`s house and laughed.
+These tenants are what Saniel Bonder, the founder of Waking Down In Mutality, would call hypermasculine ideas to improve us.
+They could improve our lives for a while, but like all self-improvement projects, they imply that we ultimately need more self-insurance.
+Although there is an important place for the action component in life (male strength), it is necessary to balance it with the softer outfit and accept the qualities of motherhood of the deep feminine.
+Truly loving ourselves for and with all our human weaknesses is the key to not judging ourselves and others and a surprising impudence.
+This can pave the way for a deeper understanding that involves knowing ourselves as an unlimited presence of Guess.
 As you can imagine, the entire system of culturally prescribed agreements that one adopts by default is built almost entirely on fear.